r0n1am/azure-acs-mongodb-demo/README.md

-# MongoDB Deployment Demo for Kubernetes on Azure ACS
+# MongoDB Deployment Demo for Kubernetes on Azure AKS

-An example project demonstrating the deployment of a MongoDB Replica Set via Kubernetes on Azure Container Services (ACS).
+An example project demonstrating the deployment of a MongoDB Replica Set via Kubernetes on Azure Container Services (AKS).
 Contains example Kubernetes YAML resource files (in the 'resource' folder) and associated Kubernetes based Bash scripts (in the 'scripts' folder) to configure the environment and deploy a MongoDB Replica Set.

 For further background information on what these scripts and resource files do, plus general information about running MongoDB with Kubernetes, see: [http://k8smongodb.net/](http://k8smongodb.net/)